TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 **Personal information masking** function can be used in ticket management, chat widget, chat log without further settings if **Security Service** function is **activated**, and **log linkage** function can be used after activating in Security management menu → log linkage tab.

-Please contact the Online Contact administrator for activating log linkage through **Online Contact Customer Center**. ([Online Contact Customer Center Shortcut](https://nhn-contact.oc.toast.com/oceng/hc/))
+Please contact the Online Contact administrator for activating log linkage through **Online Contact Customer Center**. ([Online Contact Customer Center](https://nhn-contact.oc.toast.com/oceng/hc/))